Scrapbook Paper Organization and Storage Options

 I love to organize.
-I also love paper, from notebook paper to colored cardstock to Patterned Papers.
-I especially love all the specialty papers available to scrapbookers now.
+I also love paper, from notebook paper to colored cardstock to patterned papers.
+I especially love all the specialty papers available at scrapbookers now.
 Hence, I have quite the collection of paper at my house.
 Unfortunately, instead of the photographic memory I ordered when I was born, I ended up with a "If I can't see it, it doesn't exist" brain; I need to have most of my collection of scrapbook supplies out where I can see them so I can remember what I have.
 Below, I'll detail my experience and one storage method I came up with.

 OK, so now for my experience.
-One day I searched through my huge stack of Patterned Paper for I'm not sure what, and realized I was lost.
-I had tons of wonderful Patterned Paper that was disorganized.
+One day I searched through my huge stack of Patterned Paper and realized I was lost.
+I had tons of wonderful paper that was disorganized.
 I had invested over $100 in my paper collection and didn't even know what I had.
 I needed to use my investment and invest more wisely in the future.
-What you will learn in this article are the easy techniques I employed for sorting and storing Patterned Paper, cardstock and scrap paper.
+What you will learn in this article are the easy techniques I employed for sorting and storing paper, cardstock and scrap paper.
 These techniques will allow you to see exactly what papers you have available.
 This in turn will allow you to get on with your scrapbooking instead of spending precious minutes, or hours, rummaging through your paper piles.
 These techniques also help in choosing appropriate papers for your layouts.

 Second, place one manila folder in each hanging folder.

 Third, after your folders are labeled, sort your cardstock into the appropriate manila folders.

 Last, sort your Patterned Papers into the coordinating folders as well.
 Now you should have all your papers (both plain cardstock and patterned) organized by color or theme into manila folders in a hanging file (or two or three files).
 So, stand up, stretch, and get a big drink of water, you're doing great and the fun part is about to begin!